 "She's new," I probed further, stealing the ball from him and throwing it toward the hoop.
 It bounced off the backboard and dropped smoothly through the net.
 "Like last week new," I added with satisfaction when he turned to scowl at me.

 "I dunno.
-Never heard of her," he reiterated, shoving me, before wiping sweat off his brow with the back of his hand.
+Never heard of her," he reiterated, shoving me and wiping sweat off his brow with the back of his hand.

 I didn't take it as a good sign.
 If Emmett had never heard of a girl, it usually meant she didn't exist.
-I was starting to doubt whether I'd heard correctly, and whether she had even transferred to our school, at all.
+I was starting to doubt whether I'd heard correctly, and whether she'd even transferred to our school, at all.

 "So..."
-He shoulder barged me that afternoon as we waited for Pop's driver to pick us up, before stepping in line beside me.
-"I found out who that girl is."
+He nudged me with his shoulder me that afternoon as we waited for Pop's driver to pick us up before stepping in line beside me, "I found out who that girl is."

 "Forget it, bro.
 Number one, she's a total nerd, and two, you know who her old man is?"

 "Yeah, of course I know," I said impatiently.

 "Plus, mate, she's in Year Seven.
 Practicing to be a sugar daddy already, are you?"
 He snickered.

 "It's only two years—shut the hell up, asshole!"
 I retorted defensively.
 Emmett had a real talent for taking the piss out of me.
 "Anyway, where does she hang?"

 "In the library—doing her homework."
 He rolled his eyes and made a loud gagging sound.